 Individual player development is our main focus, with a philosophy and curriculum inspired by the famed AFC Ajax academy.

-Players at the Late Birthday Project will also benefit from UEFA qualified coaches, premium 3G pitches, facilities & equipment, a free additional programme of futsal coaching & matches, and free Adidas team kit, as well as a safe, positive, respectful environment for them to express themselves and improve.
+Players at the Late Birthday Project will also benefit from: UEFA qualified coaches; premium 3G pitches & facilities; 1on1 coaching; psychology, nutrition, speed & physio sessions; futsal coaching & matches; free Adidas team kit; and above all a safe, positive, respectful environment for them to express themselves and improve.

 And with showcase fixtures and tournaments, scouts attending & close links to a number of professional clubs, there will be a natural pathway for those players ready to make the step up – or return - to academy football.